RetroDECK/ES-DE/THEMES-DEV.md

     - The image will be resized as large as possible so that it fits within this size while maintaining its aspect ratio.
 Use this instead of `size` when you don't know what kind of image you're using so it doesn't get grossly oversized on one axis.
 This property takes precedence over `cropSize` if that has also been defined.
     - Minimum value per axis is `0.001` and maximum value per axis is `3`
 * `cropSize` - type: NORMALIZED_PAIR
     - The image will be resized and cropped to the exact size defined by this property while maintaining its aspect ratio.
-The crop is always applied centered.
+The crop is always applied centered unless `cropPos` has been set.
     - Minimum value per axis is `0.001` and maximum value per axis is `3`
+* `cropPos` - type: NORMALIZED_PAIR
+    - If the image has been cropped using `cropSize` then this property makes it possible to position the texture within the cropped area.
+The first value of the pair is the X axis where `0` means align to the left and `1` means align to the right, and the second value of the pair is the Y axis where `0` means align on top and `1` means align at the bottom.
+Any arbitrary floating point values between 0 and 1 can be used for granular positioning.
+    - Minimum value per axis is `0` and maximum value per axis is `1`
+    - Default is `0.5 0.5` (texture is centered)
+    - This property can only be used if `cropSize` is used.
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`